-- 1) The authority ensures that the received token has more than 1 recipient in its Recipients list.
-If not, the token is either invalid or ineligible for verification. - 2) The authority ensures that the token's last recipient is the client that sent the token in for verification. - The authority queries if the token is still valid.
-The knowledge that the authority once signed the received token, which can be derived from the token's First proof, says little about the token's current state.
-The authority compares its public key against the token's Authority public key and queries the token's Serial number to ensure that itself is the authority that manages the token.
-Then it verifies that the token is still in circulation and not e.g. blacklisted.

-- 4) The authority will, like an honest client, verify the chain of proofs in the Recipients list. - 5) The authority will attempt to detect double spending by comparing the proof of the last pair ('last proof') of its token-copy to First proof in the received token.
+- 1) The authority ensures that the incoming token has more than 1 recipient in its recipients.
+If not, the token is either invalid or ineligible for verification. - 2) The authority ensures that the token's last recipient is the client that sent the token in for verification. - 3) The authority queries if the token is still valid.
+The knowledge that the authority once signed the received token, which can be derived from the token's first proof, says little about the token's current state.
+The authority compares its public key against the token's authority public key and queries the token's serial number to ensure that itself is the authority that manages the token.
+Then it verifies that the token is still in circulation and not e.g. blacklisted. - 4) The authority will, like an honest client, verify the chain of proofs in the recipients list. - 5) The authority will attempt to detect double spending.
+It will compare the first proof of the incoming token to the last proof of its own copy of the token.
 If these are identical, double spending cannot be proven (see Section IV-F) and the authority will finalize verification.
-Finalizing verification requires the authority to update its copy of the token by appending all new recipient-proof pairs of the received token to its Recipients list.
-It will also append a new pair containing the desired recipient-the one who sent the token for verification-and a corresponding proof. - 6) The authority copies the verified token, empties the Recipients list save for its last entry, and sends the verified token to the desired recipient.
+Finalizing verification requires the authority to update its own copy of the token by appending all new recipient-proof pairs of the received token to its recipients.
+The result is that the authority owns a copy of the token that contains its entire verified history, from its initial minting to its last known recipient. - 6) The authority copies the incoming token, empties the recipients list save for its last entry, and sends the verified token to the desired recipient.
+It will also append the desired recipient to its own recipients.